 These days, doctors think that most people with hairy cell leukaemia can expect to have a normal length of life.
 For detailed information, you will need to talk this through with your own specialist.

 No UK-wide statistics are available for hairy cell leukaemia survival.
 Statistics are available from one area of England.

 Generally for people with hairy cell leukaemia:

-- around 90 out of every 100 (90%) will survive their leukaemia for 5 years or more after they are diagnosed
+- more than 95 out of every 100 (more than 95%) will survive their leukaemia for 5 years or more after they are diagnosed

 Hairy cell leukaemia usually develops slowly and can be kept under control for many years with treatment.
 You may hear these periods called remission.
 Remission is when the disease is not active.
 You don't have symptoms and it doesn't show up in your blood samples.